 Annual Reader’s Day

 The Annual Readers’ Day is usually held at the start of October.
 In the morning, Readers gather for their annual training event, followed, in the afternoon, by the annual Readers’ Service in the Cathedral.
 At this service, the Bishop licences newly trained Readers and welcomes readers transferring to the Diocese.
 After this, all Readers reaffirm their commitment to serve God through their Reader Ministry.
 Therefore, Reader’s Day offers an important part of continuing development, support and renewal of our commitment to Reader Ministry.
 Thus, the Diocese hopes that all Readers will make this a priority.
 See further p.11 of the Reader Handbook.
 Click here for the 2019 Readers Study Programme and Bp Martyn’s PowerPoint Slides.
+The 2020 Reader Day is under review and may turn into an online session if we cannot meet at the Blue School.

 Annual Reader Review